ACGaming/TotemDefender/README.md

+## WARNING!

+**The project is no longer supported.
+I give my consent to any forks, changes and porting of the code.**

 ## TotemDefender 1.12.2

 The master branch will always contain the latest released version with possibly some bug fixes for that version that will eventually be released.